soyoung823/problems_vs_algorithms/e5_autocomplete_with_tries.md

 TrieNode:
+when n is the number of nodes in the Trie.

 Time complexity:
     insert: O(1) since the procedure uses a constant time dictionary insertion.

-space complexity:
-    O(n) since n length of nodes are growing
+    suffixes: O(n) since we visit every node once each at worst case.

 Trie:
 Time complexity:
-    insert: O(n) since the procedure uses a for loop and visit n nodes.
+    insert: O(m) when m is the length of word.

-    find: O(m) if the length of search string is m since each word look up needs O(1) in dictionary.
+    find: O(m) when m is the length of prefix.

 space complexity:
-    O(n) since n length of nodes are growing
+    O(n) when n is the number of nodes in Trie.